 How To Pack A Backpack

 Table of Contents

 How do you pack your backpack as effective as possible?!

 A lot of travelers know the deal..
 You are happy you go on a trip again.
 But what do you really need?
 How do I put my stuff away so effective as possible?
 And how do I make my backpack as light as possible?!
 You don't want it too heavy but you also want to have a nice selection of clothes where you can choose from.
 Practice, travel a lot and then you will get experience!

 The second time I went on a trip I packed way too much stuff!
 I was in Sri Lanka and I met a local guy where I could leave some stuff and pick it up at the end of the month.
 I didn't want that to happen again!
 When I see my family and friends go on holiday they have big and heavy suitcases.
 At the moment I can live from a backpack from around 12 kilos for a couple of months.

 A person doesn't need a lot to be happy!

 - Make a list.
 I love it, making lists!
 Especially scrap the things you've already done gives a good feeling ;) Begin with it one week before you pack your stuff, then you can always write something in the coming week

-- When you want to bring a sleeping bag of mat, put them at the site of your backpack, then you can save up some space inside your bag.
+When you want to bring a sleeping bag of a mat, put them at the site of your backpack, then you can save up some space inside your bag.

 In 3 weeks I'm going to travel again..
 I think I will start packing my backpack.
 What about you?!